 Further, as required by the U.A.E.
 Federal Law No. 6 of 2007 and the related Financial Regulations for Insurance Companies, we report that we have obtained all the information and explanations we considered necessary for the purpose of our audit.
-As discussed in note 3.1 to the financial statements, the Company is in the process of complying with the requirements of the Financial Regulations for Insurance Companies issued by the Insurance Authority especially pertaining to Article (1) of Section (7) and Appendix (1) relating to presentation of financial statements and disclosures.
-The Company also is in the process of aligning the operations with the requirement of the regulations relating to investment operations.
+The Company is in the process of complying with the requirements of the Financial Regulations for Insurance Companies issued by the Insurance Authority pertaining to Article (8) of Section (2) and Article (3) of Section (1), relating to maintenance of solvency margin; and asset distribution and allocation limits respectively.